WorldOfFunYT/worldbot-discord/README.md

 - /invite - Invite the bot to your own server
 ## Roadmap

-- Turn /server and /user outputs into pictures

 - /cat and /dog command for finding random cat and dog pictures (so cute :D)